FredericGariepy/LighthouseLabs/PKM/W3/D4/windows_commands.md

+## Before you begin wizzarding into the windows shell 🪄
 ## `dos2unix` `unix2dos`
 > dos2unix is a tool to convert text files from DOS line endings (carriage return + line feed) to Unix line endings (line feed)
 > unix2dos is a tool to convert line breaks in a text file from Unix format to DOS format and vice versa.